 The registration usually depends on the age of the yacht and whether it is in line with the Commercial Yacht Code of Malta.
 The professionals at the Integritas Group ‘know the ropes’, so we can make sure your yacht is registered as swiftly and effortlessly as possible.

-Transport Malta writes, ”Yachts are first registered provisionally under the Malta Flag for six months (extendible for a further period, or periods not exceeding in the aggregate six months) during which period all documentation needs to be finalised.”
+According to Transport Malta, yachts are first registered provisionally under the Malta Flag for six months.
+This is extendible for a further period, or periods not exceeding in the aggregate six months.
+All documentation needs to be finalised within the period.

 Integritas’ experts are ready to organise your materials so you can hoist the Maltese maritime flag as quickly as possible.
-Painless, low-cost docking, calm waves, and sunny skies lie ahead!
+Easy, low-cost docking, calm waves, and sunny skies lie ahead!

 Have questions?
 Contact us to see how easy it can be to register your ship in Malta.